 Efforts to Address Illegal Logging and Associated Trade

 In Switzerland, the Ordinance on Declaring Wood and Wood Products (Ordonnance sur la Declaration Concernant le Bois et les Produits en Bois) from 2010, requires any party selling timber or timber products to consumers to disclose information about the species used in the product, including whether or not the species is listed in CITES, and the place of harvest.
 Timber and timber products covered include firewood, roundwood and wood in the rough, pickets and stakes of wood, railway sleepers, sawmill products, sheets for veneering, carpentry, joinery, furniture made entirely of solid wood, and other solid wood items (Federal Department of Economic Affairs, 2010; Schweizerische Eidgenossenschaft, 2010).

 Governments, civil society organizations and the private sector may be having a significant impact on illegal logging.
 A 2010 study of producer, processing and consumer countries suggests that illegal logging might have decreased significantly in Cameroon, the Brazilian Amazon and Indonesia over the last decade (Lawson and MacFaul, 2010).
-However, given the wide range of estimates of the amount of illegal activity previously, it is very hard to judge how much of an improvement there may have been.
-The amount of illegal logging is still significant in many countries.
+However, given the varying estimates of the amount of illegal activity previously, it is very hard to judge how much of an improvement there may have been.
+The amount of illegal logging is still significant in many countries

 Factors to consider regarding legality

 Legality is not a serious issue in every country.
 A pragmatic approach may be to begin by identifying regions/countries at higher risk, and then focusing efforts on aspects of concern within those areas (e.g., corruption, lack of law enforcement, social conflict, ignoring land rights and so on).
 A number of resources are available to assist in this process (below).